 Alhaji Jibril Martin (20 November 1888 – 13 June 1959) was a Nigerian lawyer and educationist who was a member of the Nigerian Legislative Council.
 He was also chairman of the Hajj Pilgrims’ Board of Nigeria’s Western region, following the independence of Nigeria.
 He was a prominent member of a splinter group of Ahmadiyya movement in Nigeria.
 He rejected the Qadiani-Khilafat (1940).
-He is first mentioned by Fisher in 1963.
+Ahmadiyya sources (Review of Religions) begin to mention him in 1926, as he wrote essays in the ROR, he is also first mentioned by Fisher in 1963.
 Ahmadiyya in West Africa was mostly amongst the Yoruba people, who are even til this day, mostly Sunni-Muslims (see Fisher).
-Jibril Martin died in 1959.
 He was president of the splinter sect of Ahmadi’s until his death.
 He was then succeeded by Al-Haj B.D.
 Oshodi.
+Jibril Martin died in 1959 (see Fisher).

 Jibril Martin’s early life

 Jibril Martin was born in Popo Aguda, the Brazilian quarters on Lagos Island populated by liberated slaves from Brazil.
 He was born to the family of Haruna Jose Martin and Seliat Remilekun Martin.
 Martin was educated at Holy Cross Primary School and St Gregory’s College.
 After his secondary education, he took up appointment with the colonial civil service where he worked from 1907 to 1923.